BDC Hamburger Icon

 The above considerations are straightforward.
 However, SIMPLE IRA account contribution rules can be complex.
 Keep the following contribution rules in mind:

-• Employee-matching contributions: Employers are generally required to match employee contributions with a SIMPLE IRA up to 3 percent of each employee’s income.
-For example, if an employee makes $50,000 per year and contributes $2,000 (4 percent) to their account, you need to match only up to $1,500 (3 percent) of this contribution.
-You can opt to contribute less than 3 percent; however, you must match at least 1 percent of employee contributions during two calendar years of any five-year period.
+• Employee-matching contributions: Employers are generally required to match employee contributions to a SIMPLE IRA up to 3 percent of each employee’s income.
+For example, if an employee earns $50,000 per year and contributes $2,000 (4 percent) to their account, you need to match only up to $1,500 (3 percent) of their salary.
+You can opt to contribute less than 3 percent, but you must match at least 1 percent of employee contributions in at least two years out of any five-year period.
 These rules don’t apply if you make nonelective contributions instead (see below).

-• Nonelective contributions: Alternatively, you can make nonelective contributions of 2 percent to all employee IRAs.
-This rule means that whether or not an employee chooses to contribute any money to their IRA, you must still contribute 2 percent of their income.
+• Nonelective contributions: Alternatively, you can make nonelective contributions of 2 percent to all eligible employees’ IRAs.
+This means that even if an employee chooses not to contribute, you must still contribute 2 percent of their income.
 (As with SEP IRAs, but unlike many other retirement plans, employees are not required to make annual contributions.)

-• Employees are fully vested.
-No matter how much money employees do or don’t contribute, they are always fully vested in the money in their accounts.
-This means that your employees take ownership of your contributions the moment you make them.
+• Employees are fully vested: No matter how much employees contribute (or don’t contribute), they are always fully vested in the money in their accounts.
+This means employees take ownership of employer contributions immediately.

 SIMPLE IRA rollover rules

-All money in SIMPLE IRAs grows tax-deferred, meaning an employee won’t pay taxes on the income they put into their retirement account.
-However, when your employees begin taking required minimum distributions (at either age 70.5 or 72, depending on when they were born), these withdrawals will be taxed as income.
+All money in SIMPLE IRAs grows tax-deferred, meaning employees won’t pay taxes on their contributions or investment earnings until they begin making withdrawals.
+However, once employees start taking required minimum distributions (RMDs) — at either age 73 or 75, depending on their birth year — these withdrawals are taxed as ordinary income.

-If an employee withdraws money from their SIMPLE IRA before they’re required to take minimum distributions, their withdrawals will be taxed as income.
-If employees younger than 59.5 withdraw money from their plans, they’ll pay an additional 10 percent tax.
-This tax increases to 25 percent if taken during the first two years of the SIMPLE IRA’s lifetime.
+If an employee withdraws money from their SIMPLE IRA before reaching RMD age, their withdrawals will be taxed as income.
+Additionally, if an employee under age 59 1/2 withdraws money, they’ll incur a 10 percent early withdrawal penalty.
+That amount increases to 25 percent if the withdrawal occurs within the first two years of their participation in the SIMPLE IRA.

 TipBottom line